RIRCD - Rhode Island Resource Conservation and Development Area Council

 RIRCD THE ISSUE

 Rhode Island's forests provide habitat to a large variety of wildlife species.
-While forests cover 59 percent of Rhode Island, wildlife biologists and foresters are finding that forest fragmentation is having a detrimental effect on many bird species and other wildlife.
+While forests cover 59 percent of Rhode Island, wildlife biologists and foresters are finding that forest fragmentation and loss of habitat is having a detrimental effect on many bird species and other wildlife.
 For instance, twelve of sixteen shrubland birds and seven of ten grassland birds have declining population trends in the region.
 Many are listed as threatened or endangered in several northeastern states.
-Additionally, American woodcock have declined by 40% over the past 30 years, ruffed grouse have largely disappeared from southern New England, and New England cottontails occur in only 20% of the area that this species was historically found.
+Additionally, American woodcock have declined by 40% over the past 30 years, ruffed grouse have largely disappeared from southern New England, and the New England cottontail occur in only 20% of the area that this species was historically found.

-The issue is that most of the state's 393,000 acres of forest are owned by an estimated 26,700 private individuals who own 50 acres or less.
+The issue is that most of the state's 393,000 acres of forest are owned by an estimated 38,000 private individuals who own 50 acres or less.
 These small tracts of land have become fragmented by roads, homebuilding and other developments which have disrupted wildlife corridors.
-In addition, forest landowners with small amount of forest land are less likely to manage their property for wildlife habitat protection.
+In addition, forest landowners with small amounts of forest land are less likely to manage their property for wildlife habitat protection.

-RI RC&D, working with numerous partners, has developed the Rhode Island Coverts Program to help Rhode Island landowners conserve their land and protect wildlife habitats in an effort to sustain forests and prevent further fragmentation.
+RI RC&D, working with numerous partners, has started the Rhode Island Coverts Program in Rhode Island to help woodland owners conserve their land and protect wildlife habitats in an effort to sustain forests and prevent further fragmentation.

 RIRCD RHODE ISLAND COVERTS PROJECT